 Students graduating with a 3.5 GPA or higher in English courses are eligible for honors in English.
 The student graduating with the highest GPA in English courses (provided it is at least 3.5) receives the Koster Award and Departmental Honors.
-The Department of English also awards the Roundtable Prize for Graduate Studies, honors in creative writing, honors in English, and the Donald Everett Axinn Awards in Creative Writing.
+The Department of English also awards the Roundtable Prize for Graduate Studies, honors in creative writing, honors in English, and the Donald Everett Axinn Awards in Creative Writing for Poetry and Fiction, and the Dramatic Writing Award.

-The English department in association with the Adelphi University School of Education offers a unique combined baccalaureate/master's five year program (B.A. or B.S./MA) which allows a student to major in English and also fulfill courses in education that will lead to New York State teaching certification.
+The English Department in association with the Adelphi University Ruth S. Ammon School of Education offers a unique combined baccalaureate/master's five year program (B.A. or B.S./MA) which allows a student to major in English and also fulfill courses in education that will lead to New York State teaching certification.
 See The Master of Arts Programs in English, Mathematics, Science and Social Studies Education, Ruth S. Ammon School of Education.